dougeby/IntuneDocs/intune/device-enrollment-program-enroll-ios.md

    ![Screenshot of Enrollment Program Devices node selected and Sync link being chosen.](./media/device-enrollment-program-enroll-ios/image06.png)

    To comply with Apple’s terms for acceptable enrollment program traffic, Intune imposes the following restrictions:
    - A full sync can run no more than once every seven days.
 During a full sync, Intune fetches the complete updated list of serial numbers assigned to the Apple MDM server connected to Intune.
-After an Enrollment Program device is deleted from Intune portal without being unassigned from the Apple MDM server in the DEP portal, it won't be re-imported to Intune until the full sync is run.
+After an Enrollment Program device is deleted from Intune portal without being unassigned from the Apple MDM server in the DEP portal, it won't be reimported to Intune until the full sync is run.
    - A sync is run automatically every 24 hours.
 You can also sync by clicking the **Sync** button (no more than once every 15 minutes).
 All sync requests are given 15 minutes to finish.
 The **Sync** button is disabled until a sync is completed.
 This sync will refresh existing device status and import new devices assigned to the Apple MDM server.